Choose a color combination to give the most comfortable

 Other selection guidelines for exhibits include:

-Selection criteria for art exhibits follow the standards set in the library’s collection development policy.
+Selection criteria for art exhibits follow the standards set in the library’s Materials Selection Policy.

-The Library reserves the right to refuse artworks not conforming to WPPL’s collection development policy or gallery policy.
+The Library reserves the right to refuse artworks not conforming to WPPL’s materials selection policy or gallery policy.

 Patrons may request to reconsider an art piece just as they can any other material available in the library.
-The procedure for reconsideration is explained in the collection development policy.
+The procedure for reconsideration is explained in the materials selection policy.

 WPPL assumes no liability for items installed, displayed or exhibited.
 The library does not insure exhibits.

 Individual artists must apply in advance to exhibit their work at the WPPL.
-Slides, photographs or color copies of the work must be submitted with an itemized list of the artworks to be exhibited, an artist’s biography, and an artist’s statement.
+Copies of slides, photographs or color copies of the work may be requested prior to approval for use of the space.
+An itemized list of the artworks to be exhibited, an artist’s biography, and an artist’s statement must be submitted prior to the installation of the exhibit.
 Artists and groups approved to exhibit their work at WPPL will be given specific scheduled dates after their work has been evaluated.
+Artists displaying artwork for two consecutive years should have at least 50% new artwork from the previous year.
 Once an artist has been selected to display artwork at WPPL, exhibitors must comply with the dates/times established for setting up and taking down artwork.
 Assistance will be provided, but the artist or artist’s representative must be present and assist with both hanging and taking down the exhibit.

 Other exhibiting logistics & policies are: Library sponsored or co-sponsored exhibits take precedence over other exhibits at all times and the library reserves the right to, without notice, cancel the use of the display areas by outside exhibitors if the Library Director or Library Board of Trustees determines that the display space is needed for library purposes.